Bobliuuu/ImageManipulationProject/CONTRIBUTING.md

 # Contributing Guidelines
 ## General Workflow
-Part 1: Pull the current code to your fork of the repository by fetching upstream Part 2: Make a commit to your fork of the repository Part 3: Create a pull request contribution
+Part 1: Pull the current code to your fork of the repository by fetching upstream <br>
+Part 2: Make a commit to your fork of the repository <br>
+Part 3: Create a pull request contribution <br>
 Part 4: Request review from another group member

 ## Specifics
 ### Github Desktop